 The seminar series for this course is themed around the theme, "Languages, Literature and Identity."
 Students will be set a book in the language they are studying at A Level (or a book in English of the language they wish to study ab initio) which they will read alongside a seminar series examining questions of identity and writing the self:

 To apply for the Languages course, there are two steps.
 Both of these are compulsory.

 1) Fill in this application form

-2) Answer one of the following three questions.
-You must write a two-page essay using size 12 font.
+2) Answer the following question in response to the prompt.
+You must write a one-page essay (one side of paper) using size 12 font.

 Late submissions will not be considered.

 Before proceeding to the extracts in the theme you are interested in, you should read the following:

 REMEMBER: This is simply a device to allow us to get (a) a sense of your understanding and approach to an unfamiliar exercise that you are unlikely to have encountered at school or college and (b) find out your approach to writing or/and problem solving.

 It is a short commentary relating to a piece of primary evidence, a passage of literature, an ancient image, an artefact etc. or (included in this instance) a science or mathematics-based question.

 A response to a gobbet is an analytical commentary on a brief extract from texts that you are probably not encountered before based on the themes of our intensive courses.